-Using the National LGPS Frameworks saves LGPS Funds and Pools significant time and money by allowing quicker and more efficient procurement of high-quality and value for money services.
-The frameworks mean users leverage better prices whilst still making local decisions about service requirements.
+Using the National LGPS Frameworks saves LGPS funds and pools significant time and money by allowing quicker and more efficient procurement of high-quality and value for money services.
+The frameworks allow users to leverage better prices whilst still making local decisions about service requirements.

-Since the inception of National LGPS Frameworks in 2012, the LGPS has already collectively benefited from more than £141m in savings with:
+Since the inception of National LGPS Frameworks in 2012, the LGPS has already collectively benefited from more than £163m in savings:

-- 11 Live Frameworks in place - 40 Funds and Pools have acted as 'Founding Authorities' - 107 Funds and Pools joining the Frameworks (plus nine non-LGPS users) - 445 contracts awarded - 185 years of estimated effort saved by procuring through the Frameworks www.nationallgpsframeworks.org
+- 9 live frameworks in place - 42 funds and pools have acted as 'Founding Authorities' - 108 funds and pools joining the Frameworks (plus nine non-LGPS users) - 481 contracts awarded - 194 years of estimated effort saved by procuring through the Frameworks www.nationallgpsframeworks.org